In this section:

 Eight medicines chosen for this campaign

-The eight medicines chosen are considered to be priority medicines for cancer at this time, and address the most prevalent cancers and burden of disease in South Africa as follows:
+Eight medicines have been chosen: These are considered to be priority medicines for cancer at this time, and address the most prevalent cancers and burden of disease in South Africa.
+Listed together with the cancers they are commonly used to treat they are:

 - Multiple Myeloma – Lenalidomide